If raindrops keep falling on your head – inside your home – it may be time for roof replacement. But even that may not be true.

 Regardless, never hesitate to have it checked out and corrected immediately, before the problem potentially worsens, becomes more costly to repair or does require roof replacement.
 Most professional roofers offer inexpensive roof inspection services.

-Water stains on the ceiling or running down interior walls and water actually dripping into your home are all cause to investigate and discover the reason, which might be a leak or is often the result of condensation.
+On the ceiling or running down interior walls and water actually dripping into your home are all cause to investigate and discover the reason, which might be a leak or is often the result of condensation.
 It’s especially in the winter that warm, moist air rises and often condenses in the attic, where it can pool and leak through the ceiling.

-Most water leaks start smaller than the ones shown.
+Most water leaks start smaller than the ones shown below.
 Check for the source of leaks at the first sign of water marks.
 While they’re not always caused by a roof problem, any leak is a concern that needs to be resolved as quickly as possible in order to minimize damage and expense.

 Paint peeling or blistering, swellings in woodwork or trim – indoors or out – can be caused by water pooling up underneath where it doesn’t belong.

 These types of blemish are much more than cosmetic; they indicate a serious leak that may or may not be caused by a faulty roof, although that is a prime suspect to investigate.